progsi/divers_dataset/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.16993368.svg)](https://doi.org/10.5281/zenodo.16993368)

 A suite of two datasets, based on the *DVI* ([*Discogs-VI-YT*](https://github.com/MTG/discogs-vi-dataset)) dataset.
 Namely:
-- *Discogs-VI-YT-2* or *DVI2*: a cleaned version of *DVI* which contains slightly less versions and cliques, but a cleaner assignment of versions to cliques.
+- *DiVers-Large*: contains versions found on YouTube without being constrained to listings on *Discogs* or *Secondhandsongs*.
-- *DiVers-1M*: contains versions found on YouTube without being constrained to listings on *Discogs* or *Secondhandsongs*.
+- *DiVers-Small*: A subset of *DiVers-Large*, restricted to segments where music tags appear in the YouTube video title.

 ## Explorer
 Discover our dataset in our [explorer app](https://divers1m.streamlit.app/).
 ![Explorer GUI](figures/explorer.png)